paulnicholsen27/ruby_dooby_doo_phase_two/README.md

 The application keeps track of the guests that have appeared on the show.

-There are two models in the domain, Guest and Appearance.
+There are three models in the domain, Guest, Episode, and Appearance.

 ## What You Already Have